 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Cavalieri, Donald, Markus Thorsten, and Josefino Comiso.
-2004, updated daily.
-AMSR-E/Aqua Daily L3 25 km Brightness Temperature and Sea Ice Concentration Polar Grids V002, [list the dates of the data used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
-Digital media.
+Cavalieri, D. J., T. Markus, and J. C. Comiso.
+2004.
+AMSR-E/Aqua Daily L3 25 km Brightness Temperature & Sea Ice Concentration Polar Grids.
+Version 2. [indicate subset used].
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.

 |Spatial coverage and resolution||North and south polar regions, 25 km resolution|